TOG11/DotPianoMidiPlayer/README.md

  ```node
  const tempo = 60
  ```
  <br> here change the tempo. higher is faster, lower is slower.
-60 is base.
+60 is base, about 120 BPM.

 # Upload Midi Files To Server